awwnchal/Wine_WebScraping/README.md

 Acknowledgments

-This project was inspired by the Vivino wine website and the need to automate the collection of wine data for furthur analysis.
+This project was inspired by the need to automate the collection of wine data for furthur analysis.